Hugo Calderano: 2021

+In December 2021, Calderano obtained another historic medal, obtaining bronze at the WTT Cup Finals (a tournament that ended this year's season and featured the 16 best table tennis players of the season, in Singapore.
+The event replaced the ITTF Grand Finals this year when the international circuit underwent some changes).
+Calderano ended 2021 as the best season of his career, ranked number four in the world.

 2020 Olympic Games

 In February 2021, Calderano was already three years among the top ten players in the world in table tennis and was ranked sixth in the world rankings.
 Calderano qualified for the Tokyo 2020 Olympic Games as seed No.4, being the best non-Asian in the world ranking.

 By beating the South Korean Jang Woojin, number 12 in the ranking, by 4 sets to 3, he became the first Brazilian and Latin American to reach the quarter-finals of table tennis in the Olympic Games.

-His Olympic Challenge ended in the quarterfinals with a 2:4 defeat against Dimitrij Ovtcharov, the eventual bronze medallist.
+His Olympic Challenge ended in the quarterfinals with a 2:4 defeat against Dimitrij Ovtcharov, the eventual bronze medallist, finishing in 5th place.